-Hamilton County Census data reveals a balanced distribution across age groups, with a notable presence of young families (30-34 Years), working professionals (25-29 Years), and retirees (60-69 Years).
-The County upholds a high level of educational attainment and a skilled workforce, reflecting the Area's commitment to quality education and lifelong learning.
+Hamilton County Census data reveals a balanced distribution across age groups, including young families (30-34 Years), working professionals (25-29 Years), and retirees (60-69 Years).
+The County upholds a high level of educational attainment and a skilled workforce, reflecting the Area's commitment to guality education and lifelong learning.
 In comparison to the state of Tennessee as a whole, Hamilton County has a higher median income, advanced education background, higher employment rate, lower poverty rates, and lower commute times.
 These factors continue to contribute to growth in Hamilton County in both the incorporated and unincorporated Areas.